 Key social influencers of engagement in physical activity

-The role that different forms of capital play in engagement with PA
+The role that different forms of capital play in engagement with physical activity

 Methods

 In order to understand children’s perceptions and construct a comprehensive representation of their experience it is necessary to employ methods that in themselves acknowledge children’s need for agency in the research process (Everley & Macfadyen, 2015).
 Part of this consideration is the dual power differentials that exist between the subject as both child and participant and the investigator as both adult and researcher.
 It it therefore necessary to explore methods that facilitate the collaborative construction of data and enable children to take a role in directing the research process (Everley & Macfadyen, 2015; Kinnunen & Puroila, 2016).
 If children are experts on their own experiences (Cremin et al., 2011; Thorburn & Hibbard, 2008) as is the basis assumed in this study, it is necessary to provide a context of empowerment that facilitates the communication of this.